gdalmaso96/PepperPotCheck/README.md

 COBRA and BTS could as well constrain the centroids.

-## Third strategy - fit Pz spectrum assuming scaling factors
+## Third strategy - fit Pz spectrum + phase space assuming scaling factors
 Fit full phase space with asymmetric guass with exponential tail using both quad scan and pepper-pot measurements.
 To do:
 <ol>
   <li> Check parametrization as function of u in transverse phase space from PepperPot 2022.</li>